Jean Segura Player Props: Marlins vs. Phillies

 Jean Segura At The Plate

-- Segura is batting .207 with four doubles, a triple, two home runs and 21 walks.
+- Segura has four doubles, a triple, two home runs and 21 walks while hitting .211.

-- Segura has picked up a hit in 52.2% of his 69 games this season, with multiple hits in 20.3% of those games.
+- In 52.9% of his 70 games this season, Segura has picked up at least one hit.
+He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.